octokit/auth-app.js/README.md

         <code>string</code>
       </th>
       <td>
-        The Client ID of the GitHub App.
+        The client ID of the GitHub App.
       </td>
     </tr>
     <tr>